 WARNING!
 Risk of Fire!
-The outside air kits are installed on the both sides of the fireplace to prevent overheating and fire..
+The outside air kits are installed on the both sides of the fireplace to prevent overheating and fire.

-Refer to Figures 3.8 and 3.9 when placing the outside air inlet hoods.
+Refer to Figures 3.8 and 3.9 when placing the outside air inlets.

-- Cut a 6-1/2 in.
+- Cut a 6-1/2in.
 (165 mm) hole in outside wall to accommodate air piping. - Use 6 in.
 (152 mm) flex (not supplied) to directly connect outside air to fireplace intake.
-Insulate the pipe to prevent frost condensation. - · Use the supplied outside air inlet hood. - Seal between the wall and the pipe with silicone to prevent moisture penetration and air leaks. - Seal between the outside air inlet hood and the house with silicone to prevent air infiltration.
+Insulate the pipe to prevent frost condensation. - Use the supplied outside air inlet hoods. - Seal between the wall and the pipe with silicone to prevent moisture penetration and air leaks. - Seal between the outside air inlet hoods and the house with silicone to prevent air infiltration.